 We ask of you:

-Following state and local guidelines, masks are mandatory in public.
-Please plan on wearing a mask that covers your nose and mouth while in the Denver Art Museum.
+Masks are still mandatory throughout your visit.
+Please plan on wearing a mask that covers your nose and mouth.
 If you don’t have your own mask, we can provide one for you.
 Visitors who cannot medically tolerate correctly wearing a mask will be asked to return to the museum when the face covering order is lifted.
-Please contact firstname.lastname@example.org with any questions.

 Please observe all social distancing requirements, including limiting your group size to fewer than 10 people.
 Onsite signage will be in place to help remind you to keep 6 feet between your party and other visitors.